Search Results for

 image-20230602131659887

 Next, select a JSON file to import (multiple selection is not supported).
-After selecting the file, click on the Import button to import the rules from the JSON file.
-If you do not want to execute the import process, click on Cancel button.
+After selecting the file, click the Import button to import the rules from the JSON file.
+If you do not want to run the import process, click the Cancel button.

-If the imported transform rule has the same name to an existing one in the Transform rules page, the existing one will be overridden by the new one.
+If the imported transform rule has the same name as an existing one on the Transform rules page, the existing one is overridden by the new one.

 Export the transform rules